 I received my bachelor’s degree in Psychology from Washington University in St. Louis, MO, and a doctorate in Clinical Psychology from The Catholic University of America in Washington, D.C. with a focus in Children, Families, and Cultures.
-I am a Trauma Psychologist by training.
-I completed a post-doctoral fellowship at the Trauma Center at JRI in Brookline and am presently an Attending Psychologist & Research Associate at the Trauma & Community Resilience Center at Boston Children’s Hospital where I provide specialized training and consultation in Trauma Systems Therapy/Trauma Systems Therapy for Refugees.
-I am also an Instructor in Psychology at Harvard Medical School and am leading initiatives across the globe focused on building the capacity of organizations to provide trauma-informed, culturally responsive care.
+I completed a post-doctoral fellowship at the Trauma Center at JRI in Brookline and am presently an Attending Psychologist & Research Associate at the Trauma & Community Resilience Center at Boston Children’s Hospital/Harvard Medical School where I conduct research and provide specialized training and consultation in trauma-focused treatment, trauma-informed care, and multidisciplinary approaches to violence prevention.

-I have received specialized training in play and expressive therapies as well as cognitive behavioral therapy, mindfulness, psychodynamic therapy, dialectical behavior therapy, and behavior management.
-I am certified in Cognitive Processing Therapy (CPT), Trauma Systems Therapy (TST); Trauma Systems Therapy for Refugees (TST-R); Trauma-Focused Cognitive Behavioral Therapy (TF-CBT); Attachment, Regulation, and Competency (ARC) Framework; Trauma Center Trauma-Sensitive Yoga (TCTSY); and Sensory Motor Arousal Regulation Treatment (SMART).
-I also have training in Eye Movement Desensitization and Reprocessing (EMDR) therapy and in Component-Based Psychotherapy.
+I have received specialized training in play and expressive therapies as well as trauma-focused treatments, cognitive behavioral therapy, mindfulness-based stress reduction, psychodynamic therapy, dialectical behavior therapy, components-based psychotherapy, and behavior management.
+I am certified in Cognitive Processing Therapy (CPT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT); Attachment, Regulation, and Competency (ARC) Framework; Trauma Center Trauma-Sensitive Yoga (TCTSY); and Sensory Motor Arousal Regulation Treatment (SMART).
+I also have training in Eye Movement Desensitization and Reprocessing (EMDR) therapy and am currently working on completing my certification through Trauma Recovery/HAP.

-I have experience providing individual, group, and family therapy, as well as psychological and neuropsychological assessments.
-Presenting concerns addressed in treatment include traumatic stress, secondary traumatic stress, parenting stress, depression, anxiety, suicidal ideation and self-injurious behaviors, anger, adjustment, grief, and loss.
-I also have expertise in addressing issues related to war and conflict, gang violence, trafficking, discrimination, and acculturative stress.
+I have experience providing individual, group, and family therapy, as well as psychological, neuropsychological, and riskassessments.
+Presenting concerns addressed in treatment include traumatic stress, secondary traumatic stress, grief, anger, identity challenges, depression and high-risk behaviors (e.g., disordered eating, suicidal and self-injurious behaviors, aggression, problematic sexual behaviors, and alcohol/substance use).
+I also have expertise in addressing issues related to violence, loss, trafficking, migration, and discrimination.

-I am developing a sub-specialty in working with journalists who are exposed to occupational chronic stress and trauma.
-I have a strong appreciation for the role of journalism in society and consider it a privilege to work with news professionals.
-I have received training from the Dart Center for Journalism and Trauma on the professional culture and occupational challenges of journalists.
-In addition to using HIPAA-compliant telehealth software, I have also received training from the Freedom of the Press Foundation on best practices for digital security when using telehealth technology.
+In addition, I have developed a sub-specialty in working with journalists who are exposed to occupational chronic stress and trauma.
+I have a strong appreciation for the role of journalism in society and have received training from the Dart Center for Journalism and Trauma on the professional culture and occupational challenges of journalists.
+I have also received training from the Freedom of the Press Foundation on best practices for digital security when using telehealth technology.

 - Extended Play-Based Developmental Assessment (EPBDA, Gil)